LearnSaaS / Technology

 1. The Collections Switching Cost Moat

 The more collections a team builds in Postman, the harder it is to leave.
 These collections are more than tests; they are the "Working Knowledge" of the company's architecture. **2.
 The Public API Network Moat** By creating a public repository of APIs, Postman has built a marketplace where supply (API providers) meets demand (API consumers).
 This is a network effect that cURL or Swagger cannot replicate. **3.
 The "Standard" Brand Moat** When a developer asks "Send me the Postman collection," they aren't using a brand name; they are using a verb.
 Being the default educational tool in every engineering bootcamp creates a life-long user bias. **4.
 The Integration Ecosystem Moat** Postman is plugged into every stage of the DevOps pipeline.
 Removing it would require re-writing CI/CD scripts across the entire engineering department. **5.
 The Collaboration Sync Moat** Postman's real-time sync for teams creates a "Multiplayer" advantage.
 Competitors that are local-only or desktop-only cannot compete with the speed of team-wide updates. **6.
-The AI Context Moat (Postbot)** Because Postman has the visual context of billions of API calls, their AI (Postbot) can generate better tests and documentation than a generic LLM which doesn't know the specific endpoint behavior.
+The AI Context Moat (Agent Mode, formerly Postbot)** Because Postman has the visual context of billions of API calls and 100M+ collections, its AI (launched as Postbot in 2024, evolved into Agent Mode with the March 2026 platform rebuild) can generate better tests and documentation than a generic LLM that doesn't know the specific endpoint behaviour.
+As AI agents increasingly call APIs to act in the world, Postman is positioning itself as the registry and orchestration layer where those agents discover and invoke endpoints.

 SWOT Analysis